Local Wood

 Lumber-making is always a learning experience!
 Because the logs are milled by a student crew, sometimes the boards do not come out entirely perfect.
 These misfits - the crooked, cracked, and slightly warped - can be found in the mix.
 We like to think these boards will be adopted by artists who will transform their imperfections into something beautiful.

 Our lumber is priced beginning at $1.50 per board foot, regardless of species (Wider, higher grade boards, specialty boards with figure and full-width slabs are priced higher).
 Available species include black birch, red oak, white oak, red maple, sugar maple, American elm, white ash and white pine.
-Contact: Tom Worthley at 860.345.5232 or thomas.worthley@uconn.edu.
+Contact: Tom Worthley at thomas.worthley@uconn.edu.
 As with our firewood, every dollar we generate by selling our lumber goes to support UConn Forest management activities.
 Thank you.

 Forest Crew members Lauren and Alanna mill a small larch log at the wood yard.